AakashkolekaR/alexnetCNNModel/README.md

 # alexnetCNNModel
-Built the Alex Net CNN model using the cifar10 dataset
+Built the Alex Net CNN model using the Fashion MNIST dataset